Women's Health Unit at the Epworth

 Who is the program for?Our cancer rehabilitation program is designed for anyone diagnosed with gynaecological cancer at any time from diagnosis to treatment and recovery.

-Rehabilitation doesn't just start after your treatment has ended.
-You may benefit from our holistic rehabilitation programs at any time – to physically and emotionally prepare you for treatment, restore your strength and support your wellbeing at any time throughout.
+Rehabilitation doesn't start after your treatment has ended.
+You may benefit from our holistic rehabilitation programs at any time throughout your cancer journey.
+Our programs can support you to physically and emotionally prepare for treatment and restore your strength and wellbeing.

 What does the cancer rehabilitation program involve?

 You will meet a rehabilitation doctor and allied health team for a medical, psychosocial, and physical assessment.